 Professional Development topics will vary depending on the school's focus, data from assessments and teacher needs.
 Professional Development may be differentiated for new or experienced teachers, by content area and/or grade level.
-Teachers that are new to a select course may receive additional Professional Development provided by the Green Dot Education Team.
-A common thread in all Professional Development is how to apply best practices and strategies to meet the needs of subgroups including English Learner and Special Education students.
+Teachers who are new may receive additional Professional Development provided by the Green Dot Education Team.
+A common thread in all Professional Development is how to apply best practices and strategies to meet the needs of subgroups including English Learner and special education students.
 Topics may include any of the following: effective lesson planning, analyzing data to improve instruction, multiple forms of assessment, developing engaging curriculum and creating culturally relevant pedagogy.